WillDrug/anima-charsheet/README.md

 * Saving states
 * Potentially a web interface

+# Attention!
+This does not work for the base Anima Beyond Fantasy ruleset.
+This uses custom rules based on the system.

+Changes include resistance recalculation, dynamic difficulty classes and general division of all numbers by 5.
+If you would like to make this work for general Anima you are welcome to contribute and fork, as the code is OOP enough to make it work.

 # Status
 * Made a base structure (Creature -> Monster\Character -> Controller -> Checker)
 * Coded in stats and resistances
+* Coded in powers, abilities and advantages for the base framework of a PC

 # To-Do
 1) Character generation